Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Introduction

 \section{Introduction}

 Mathematicians have studied tilings for more than 100 years.
-A lot is known about tilings of the plane or the Euclidean space.
+A lot is known about tilings of the plane and the Euclidean space \cite{rao,zong}.
 However, results about tilings of the sphere are relatively rare.
 A major achievement in this regard is the complete classification of edge-to-edge tilings of the sphere by congruent triangles.
 The classification was started by Sommerville \cite{so} in 1923 and completed by Ueno and Agaoka \cite{ua} in 2002.
 For tilings of the sphere by congruent pentagons, we know the classification for the minimal case of $12$ tiles \cite{ay1,gsy}.

-Spherical tilings are relatively easier to study than planar tilings, simply because the former involve only finitely many tiles.
+Spherical tilings are relatively easier to study than planar tilings, because the former involve only finitely many tiles.
 The classifications in \cite{gsy,ua} not only give the complete list of tiles, but also the ways the tiles are fit together.
 It is not surprising that such kind of classifications for the planer tilings are only possible under various symmetry conditions, because the quotients of the plane by the symmetries often become compact.

 Like the earlier works, we restrict ourselves to edge-to-edge tilings of the sphere by congruent polygons, such that all vertices have degree $\ge 3$.
 These are mild and natural assumptions that simplify the discussion.
 The polygon in such a tiling must be triangle, quadrilateral, or pentagon (see \cite{ua2}, for example).
-We believe that pentagonal tilings should be relatively easier to study than quadrilateral ones because $5$ is an ``extreme'' among $3$, $4$, $5$.
-Indeed, many of the various restrictions on pentagonal tilings in Section \ref{basic_facts} have no similar counterparts for quadrilateral tilings.
-In fact, a preliminary exploration on quadrilateral tilings \cite{ua2} showed the difficulty of the problem.
+We believe that pentagonal tilings should be relatively easier to study than quadrilateral tilings because $5$ is an ``extreme'' among $3$, $4$, $5$.
+Indeed, many properties on pentagonal tilings in Section \ref{basic_facts} have no or less restrictive counterparts for quadrilateral tilings.
+Moreover, a preliminary exploration on quadrilateral tilings \cite{ua2} also showed the difficulty of the problem.

-In Lemma \ref{edge_combo}, we know that the lengths of five edges of the pentagon in our tiling may have five possible combinations: $a^2b^2c,a^3bc,a^3b^2,a^4b,a^5$.
-Here $a^2b^2c$ means the five edge lengths are $a,a,b,b,c$, with $a,b,c,$ distinct.
-The following is the classification for this edge combination.
+The lengths of five edges of the pentagon in our tiling may have five possible combinations (Lemma \ref{edge_combo}): $a^2b^2c,a^3bc,a^3b^2,a^4b,a^5$.
+Here $a^2b^2c$ means the five edge lengths are $a,a,b,b,c$, with $a,b,c$ distinct.
+In this paper, we classify for the first two edge combinations.
+The pentagons are given by Figure \ref{pentagon}, where $a,b,c$ are the normal, thick, and dashed lines.